Beyond Flat Unknown Labels in Open-World Object Detection: Experiments

-the car and the person are missed, while in the second image a refrigerator is incorrectly hallucinated.
+\textbf{Qualitative Results.} Figure \ref{fig:qualitative} presents a qualitative comparison among OW-DETR, PROB, and our proposed BOUND.
+OW-DETR often misses unknown objects and occasionally known ones.
+For instance, in the first example, both the car and the person are missed, while in the second image a refrigerator is incorrectly hallucinated.
 PROB achieves more reliable localization, e.g., correctly identifying the lamp in the second image, but it can also confuse known objects with unknowns, e.g., misclassifying the people in the third.
-In contrast, TARO not only improves the detection of known objects, successfully capturing the oven in the second image, and the skis and the snowboard in the third image, but also categorizes unknowns into semantically meaningful groups.
+In contrast, BOUND not only improves the detection of known objects, successfully capturing the oven in the second image, and the skis and the snowboard in the third image, but also categorizes unknowns into semantically meaningful groups.
 For example, the excavator in the first example is recognized as a \textit{Land Vehicle}, and the spatula in the second example is grouped under \textit{Utensils}.
-These examples highlight the capability of TARO to move beyond generic \textit{Unknown} labels by providing structured and interpretable categorizations of novel objects, thereby enhancing both robustness and semantic richness in open-world detection.
+These examples highlight the capability of BOUND to move beyond generic \textit{Unknown} labels by providing structured and interpretable categorizations of novel objects, thereby enhancing both robustness and semantic richness in open-world detection.